 Occasionally an executive wants to receive a printed out version of the dashboard.
 While this can be slightly frustrating to accommodate, make sure the dashboard is delivered in the following ways.

-- You may not know the sensitivity of the information so after you’ve printed the dashboard put it in a folder and make sure the papers in the folder cannot be seen when the folder is closed.
+You may not know the sensitivity of the information on the dashboard.
+After you’ve printed the dashboard, put it in a folder and make sure the papers in the folder cannot be seen when the folder is closed.

 Scheduling should mimic the pace at which decisions need to be made.
 If the decisions that are made based on a dashboard are ad hoc then do not send out scheduled emails about the dashboard instead provide them links and let them check it whenever they need to.
 If people need to have context every morning of what is going on to start making decisions, then sending a daily email at 8:00am with the dashboard is appropriate.

 Finally, if people do not need to view the dashboard to make a decision unless a metric changes dramatically, set up an alert.
-Most dashboarding software supports being able to set a level on a chart that once it is crossed an alert will go out to an email of your choosing.
-Be careful with setting these, if you choose an artificially low or high bar to trigger emails you may get way too many or way too few.
+Most dashboarding software supports being able to set a level of change on a chart such that once it is crossed, an alert will go out to an email of your choosing.
+Be careful with setting alerts.
+If you choose an artificially low or high bar to trigger emails you may get way too many or way too few.